I've interviewed Dickey Betts four times. He's one of the most thoughtful and interesting guitarists I've had the pleasure of chatting with.

 Dickey Betts ponders an Allman Brothers reunion and wonders what Duane would think of the music scene in 1989

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, MARCH 31, 1989 By Steve Newton Southern rock.
+ORIGINALLY PUBLISHED ON MARCH 31, 1989 By Steve Newton Southern rock.
 The raw bite of the blues tempered by a free-wheelin', down-home country feel.
 Gruff, unencumbered vocals and soaring, twin lead guitars.
 Songs about ramblin' men, poison whiskey, and Saturday night specials.
 You have no choice: ya gotta like it.
-Unfortunately, in … Continue reading Dickey Betts ponders an Allman Brothers reunion and wonders what Duane would think of the music scene in 1989
+Unfortunately, in the last days … Continue reading Dickey Betts ponders an Allman Brothers reunion and wonders what Duane would think of the music scene in 1989

 That time I asked Dickey Betts what his fave tune was on the new Allman Brothers album